cevi/automatic_walk-time_tables/python_program/Readme.md

 ```

 Where the `gpx-file-name` flag specifies the path to your GPX file.
 Once the script has terminated, the produced files (
-Excel, PDFs...) are stored in the ```./output``` directory.
-Note: the script is only tested with GPX-files exported form
-SchweizMobil and from the official swisstopo app, but it should work with arbitrary GPX-files.
+Excel, PDFs...) are stored in the directory specified with the argument `--output_directory`; default is `./output/`.
+Note: the script is only tested with GPX-files exported form SchweizMobil and from the official swisstopo app, but it should work with arbitrary GPX-files.

 ## About swisstopo Services